-UPDATE – On May 30, Nvidia released a new GeForce Game Ready driver version 535.98 which seems to be stable again with MSFS.
+UPDATE – Nvidia GeForce Game Ready driver version 535.98 and newer are stable with MSFS.

 This article is a set-up guide for the best graphics without losing too much performance of the Microsoft Flight Simulator.
 My frames-per-second value increased noticeably, and I still maintained stunning visuals and terrain detail, with almost no difference compared all set to Ultra.
 There’s no need to max out all the settings.
 Instead, enjoy a smoother flying experience due to better performance after these settings.
 Of course, the benefits are tied to what kind of system you are running MSFS in, and the effect might change by future MSFS patches and optimizations by Asobo Studio.
 The hardware used for this article is Intel Core i7-9750, RTX 2060 6GB, 16GB RAM, and 512GB SSD.